h2oai/steam/docs/Installation.rst

   cd steam--darwin-amd64

-2. Open another terminal window and start the Jetty server from within the Steam folder.
+2. Start the Jetty server from within the Steam folder.
 This allows you to deploy models and run the Steam Prediction Service.

   ::